If you want to know how to make paper kites, you have come to a good place.

 I have tried to be generous in my estimates of construction time, below.
 You might do them quicker!

-This design was inspired by one of the old Allison Sled designs which used 2 wooden spars.
+This design was inspired by one of the old Allison Sled designs which used two wooden spars.
 Of course, the Paper Sled is a different size and uses just copier paper and sticky tape throughout.
-Even for the 'sticks'!
+Even for the "sticks"!

 Read about this kite's final certification flight.
 The photos and video in there were taken on the day.
 Check them out!

 A bit less work to do on the sail, but a bit more on the spars.
 Being only paper and tape, the spars have to be strong near the middle of the kite and lighter out near the tips.